-Creating new and distinct neighbourhoods that are inclusive and enhance the character and setting of North Walsham will be key to ensuring a shared high quality of life across the site.
-This housing has the ability to respond to the needs of the local community, including the appropriate integration of affordable housing.
-This will ensure that the site, and the proposed variety of tenures and types, will cater for all ages and lifestyles.
-All dwellings will prioritise energy efficient design, combining energy efficient construction, appliances, and lighting with commercially available renewable energy systems, such as solar water heating and solar electricity.
+Establishing inclusive and distinct neighbourhoods that enhance North Walsham's character is crucial for a shared high quality of life across the site.
+The housing has the ability to address local community needs, incorporating affordable housing for a diverse range of tenures and lifestyles.
+All dwellings will prioritise energy-efficient design, integrating efficient construction, appliances, and lighting, along with commercially available renewable energy systems like solar water heating and solar electricity.
+These properties, and the wider development, will comply with Policy ENV08.

-Alongside this, the dwellings and public space will be designed to appropriately respond to future changes in use, lifestyle and demography.
-In particular, homes should meet the differing and changes needs of households and resident's physical abilities over their entire lifetimes.
-This will also include new approaches to transportation, traffic management and parking if necessary.
+Dwellings and public spaces will adapt to future changes in use, lifestyle, and demography, prioritising the evolving needs and physical abilities of residents over their lifetimes.
+This future proofed approach extends to innovative transportation solutions, traffic management, and parking adjustments as needed.